Individual commitment to a group effort, that is what makes a team work, a company work, a society work, a civilization work.

 Avoid the wrong road.

-It is common that people go to a team building workshop clueless about the objectives of the event and hoping that their team building will not be as boring as last year’s.
+It is common for people go to a team building workshop clueless about the objectives of the event and hoping that their team building will not be as boring as last year’s.

 Team building begins with commitment from everyone.